maxhaice/nestjs-angular-notice-example/README.md

 Nestjs with graphql(CODE FIRST :queries, subscriptions(websocket), mutations, no fragment), Angular 13 with apollo-angular(only one-two components, without lazy-loading, onpush, etc.), DB sqlite.
-Tags in notice are not dynamic.
 This app was done as test task.